solid/odi-governance/ac-eoad-questions.md

 Prefer not to say

 **Disability**
-The Disability Discrimination Act as incorporated in Equality Act 2010 defines a person as disabled if they have a physical or mental impairment which has substantial and long term (i.e. has lasted or is expected to last at least 12 months) adverse effect on their ability to carry out normal day to day activities.
+The Disability Discrimination Act as incorporated in Equality Act 2010 defines a person as disabled if they have a physical or mental impairment which has substantial and long-term (i.e. has lasted or is expected to last at least 12 months) adverse effect on their ability to carry out normal day to day activities.

 Do you consider yourself to be a disabled person?

 Yes		No		Prefer not to say

+Will you require any accomodation(s) to participate in the selection process?
+If yes please tell us below.

 **Ethnic Origin**
 Ethnic origin is about nationality, place of birth or citizenship.
 It is about the group to which you belong.
 Please highlight the appropriate one